Where Mozilla Observatory stops and SiteSecurityScore takes over

 SiteSecurityScore

-SiteSecurityScore uses a weighted model across four categories: HTTP headers, TLS configuration, DNS security, and cookie attributes.
-The result is a clean 0 to 100 score with a corresponding letter grade from A+ to F. Each category contributes proportionally, so you can see exactly where to improve.
+SiteSecurityScore uses a weighted model across the full configuration layer, spanning HTTP headers, deep CSP analysis, TLS configuration, DNS security, cookies, and CORS.
+The result is a clean 0 to 100 score with a corresponding letter grade from A+ to F, paired with copy and paste fixes in seconds.
+Each category contributes proportionally, so you see exactly where to improve and how to fix it.

 Free security header generators